hplp/ai-hardware-project-6501-group1/README.md

 Pynq-Z1, Xilinx Vitis AI, Python.

 ## Expected Outcomes:
-- We expect our optimized lightweight models to achieve high accuracy on the Pynq-Z1, closing to that of the BERT model.
+- We expect our optimized lightweight models to achieve high accuracy on the Pynq-Z1 as BERT model.
 - We expect to achieve significant reductions in inference time on FPGA compared to traditional CPU/GPU deployments

 ## Timeline: